wcerny/DELVE6_Paper/README.md

 ## Authorship Disclaimer:
 WRC makes no claim of authorship and/or originality to the codes presented herein.
 Codes presented here include contributions from many authors, both within and outside of the DELVE Collaboration.
-This code is provided exclusively for purposes of reproducing the results/figures presented in the manuscript.
+This repository and its code is provided exclusively for the purpose of reproducing the results/figures presented in the manuscript.